 - Produce, design, test, manufacture, fabricate, or develop critical technologies.
-Critical technologies are those subject to new export control provisions designed to protect emerging and foundational technologies.
+Critical technologies are those subject to new export control provisions designed to protect emerging and

 - Own, operate, manufacture, supply, or service critical infrastructure.
 Critical infrastructure companies own, operate, manufacture, supply, or provide services in industries like telecommunications, utilities, transportation, financial services, healthcare, and government services, among others.

 - Sensitive data companies.
 These companies maintain or collect sensitive data on U.S. citizens that may be exploited in a manner that could threaten national security.

 Updates to CFIUS were made under the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) that went into effect in August 2018.
 FIRRMA expands CFIUS oversight to include non-passive, minority position investments in critical technology or infrastructure; joint ventures involving technology transfers to a foreign entity; and real estate investments near military or other national security facilities.
 FIRRMA also includes a provision about acquisition of early stage technologies by unspecified countries of special concern that pose a significant national security threat.
 FIRRMA nearly doubles the list of national security factors for CFIUS to consider in its risk reviews and lengthens the review period.
 As a result, companies considering deals with foreign entities

 could face and should prepare for a significant CFIUS compliance process.